-Speaking of what is working, you’ve got to do a technical SEO audit regularly.
+Speaking of what is working, you’ve got to do a technical SEO review regularly.
 Basically, a Technical SEO audit is looking at your website through the eyes of search engines like Google and Bing.

 There are millions of websites in the world today, and each one of these sites is competing for the top spot in SERPs.
 After all, the top spot translates to better visibility and lots of eyeballs.
 If everything is done right, you can convert these eyeballs to loyal paying customers.

 To make it to the top spot, you need to perform a technical SEO audit regularly.
 Google’s algorithms change all the time, your site gets new features, too, and you make changes.
 You have to assume at the very beginning that SEO development for your business is a job that cannot be done just once.
 Continuous improvements are crucial.
 To do this effectively, you need to know what to optimize.
 And that’s what a technical SEO audit service is for.

 What is on-site SEO?

 All good marketers want to improve the visibility and search engine ranking of their websites.
 To do that, they have to optimize the elements of their website for search engines, which exactly is called on-site SEO.
 On-site SEO is also known as on-page SEO optimization.

 This is basically a set of technical tasks.
 It involves making sure your web pages, meta tags, content, and overall structure of your web page are optimized in regard to your target keywords.
 Simply put, on-site SEO optimization is things you do on your website to boost visibility.
 In contrast, off-site SEO is things you do outside the website to boost visibility and search engine ranking.

 Now you understand the basics of on-site SEO optimization, here is what you need to know about technical SEO audit.

 What is Technical SEO?